 – In case the moving truck gets stuck, have sand or salt on hand.

 – Keep checking weather conditions all the time and act accordingly.

 – Some movers have a lot of experience in moving in winter, so they won’t postpone the move, while others may be able to pick up your belongings, but not deliver them.
-In that case you should consider short-term accommodation while your items will be stored.
+In that case, you should consider short-term accommodation while your items are in storage.

 – Have your car serviced and equipped properly for winter conditions – top up all fluids, have tires and brakes checked.